kev-cao/manga-release-notifier/README.md

 python setup.py
 ```

 Follow the instructions there.
-At the moment, the program only supports the Manganelo website, but I plan on adding a bit more support to similar sites like Managakalot.
+The program only supports manga from Manganelo or Mangakalot.

 That sets up the `config.json` file.
 Next, you will need to set up a way to repeatedly run `scraper.py`.
 If you're on Linux, I recommend using cron jobs.
 I set up a bash script like so to run the scraper:
 ```bash